jonahscottlewis/noted/README.md

 *Add more media query breaks to make mobile friendly.
 *Expand on styling.
 *Add another API to add to the nutrition page which counts the calories per the ingredients for shown recipes.

+## Questions
+Hi, Thanks for checking out our Project: noted!
+If you have any questions about our project, please E-mail us [HERE!](mailto:ucdnotedproject@gmail.com)